wulabhias/wulabhias.github.io/README.md

-# Chenfei Wang Lab Website
+# Gongwei Wu Lab Website

 The lab website is built based on [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll#readme) and [Bootstrap](https://getbootstrap.com/) framework.
 For `.html` files, you may need to make some HTML-based changes.
 For `.md` files, both HTML and Markdown are acceptable.